abhat090/CMDQST/README.md

  > ## Phase II
+This UML diagram shows the design of our RPG card game.
+It consists of five main classes: Card, Attack, Heal, Defense, Player, and Enemy.
+Cards can be Attack, Heal, or Defense cards.
+Players and enemies can have a list of cards associated with them that can do either Attack, Heal or Defense.
+The diagram also shows how a user interacts with the game, starting at the terminal and getting a set of cards to perform actions on other enemies.
  > In addition to completing the "User Interface Specification" and "Class Diagram" sections below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Product Backlog` column
  > * Complete your first *sprint planning* meeting to plan out the next 7 days of work.